pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 Take a look at the book behind NarraFirma, [Working with Stories in Your Community Or Organization:
 Participatory Narrative Inquiry](http://www.workingwithstories.org)

-= Does NarraFirma work for other kinds of surveys and projects? =

-NarraFirma is meant to work mainly with participatory narrative inquiry.
-But if you want to collect stories for some other reason, you could still use NarraFirma for that.
-It's pretty flexible.
+= What should I do if I find a bug? =

+Tell us about it on the [GitHub issues list](https://github.com/pdfernhout/narrafirma/issues).

 = What about web security? =

 We strongly suggest that you set up any web site on which you intend to install NarraFirma with SSL (secure sockets).
 Your hosting provider should be able to help you do that.

-= What should I do if I find a bug? =

-Tell us about it on the [GitHub issues list](https://github.com/pdfernhout/narrafirma/issues).

 == Screenshots ==